-"8.1 The parties shall meet once each year, unless otherwise agreed, for the purpose of reviewing the operation of this Treaty."
+- 9. Amend the new Article 8.1 to read as follows: - "8.1 The parties shall meet once each year, unless otherwise agreed, for the purpose of reviewing the operation of this Treaty." - 10.
+Amend the new Article 9 as follows:

-Amend the reference in new Article 9(b) to delete "forty five" and replace with "forty-five".
+Amend the reference in new Article 9(b) to delete "forty five" and replace with "forty-five"